Click on any of the performances below for more details and to book tickets.

 Firkin Crane Presents

-Tickets on sale in due course Wednesday 19th September 10am - 12pm Price: €7 Theo's masterclass begins with simple sensory exercises that encourage awareness and connection within the body alongside perception [...]
+ONLINE BOOKING Wednesday 19th September 10am - 12pm Price: €7 Theo's masterclass begins with simple sensory exercises that encourage awareness and connection within the body alongside perception games that explore participants [...]

 Wednesday 19th September 10am – 12pm